Level Up (American TV series)

-Level Up is a live-action comedy television series that aired on Cartoon Network.
+Level Up is an American adventure comedy television series that aired on Cartoon Network.
 A film with the same title, which served as a pilot for the series, premiered on November 23, 2011.
 The series aired from January 24, 2012, to February 19, 2013.
 Level Up was the second Cartoon Network show spawned from a live-action film, with the first being Out of Jimmy's Head.

 Premise

-After high schoolers Wyatt, Lyle, Dante and Angie unwittingly open a portal from a video game called Maldark: Conqueror of All Worlds into the real world, characters from the game and the Internet start leaking into the real world of the four teenage characters.
-The group consequently finds itself balancing its members' everyday lives with the extraordinary things that show up in their town from the virtual world which always resorts to using NeverFail to help send the monsters back into the game by "barding" them.
+After high schoolers Wyatt, Lyle, Dante and Angie unwittingly open a portal from a video game called Maldark: Conqueror of All Worlds, characters from the game and the Internet start leaking into the real world.
+The group consequently finds itself balancing their everyday lives with the extraordinary things that show up in their town from the virtual world, which always resorts to using NeverFail to help send the monsters back into the game by "barding" them.